-Pride Month is a celebration for LGBTQ people, and businesses are increasingly marking it in their own ways.
+Pride Month is a celebration of LGBTQ rights, and businesses are increasingly marking it.

 • Pride flags are fine.
 Inclusive policies are better.